PROPOSALS FOR NEW LARGE AND LONG PROGRAMS SOLICITED FOR 2024

 - Broad scientific overview of the program (500 word limit)

-The Letters of Intent are intended to allow for the selection of the allocation committee with minimal conflict of interest and applicable scientific expertise.
+The Letters of Intent enable the selection of an allocation committee with minimal conflict of interest and applicable scientific expertise.
 Secondly, the description of the proposal program will allow for a review of the program in light of technical and operational constraints.
 Please keep this in mind when composing a Letter of Intent to ensure that relevant material is included.

-Proposals for LLPs are due April 7, 2020, 23:59 HST (Hawaii-Aleutian Standard Time) .
+Proposals for LLPs are typically due around April 1 of the cycle year.
 Investigators must use the Gemini Phase I Tool for creating and submitting LLP proposals.
 A new Phase I Tool (PIT) is released each semester.
 Information on how to download and install the Tool is given on the semester's installation page.
 Help on the PIT is available via the PIT help page and video tutorials.
 Information on target restrictions, instrument availability, and time availability is given in the current LLP Call For Proposals.
+Templates for the narrative, to be attached as two pdf files, are given for each semester.
+The LLP template (NOT the regular proposal template) must be used.
+The total time requested must include all overheads and calibrations.
+Each Gemini instrument web page includes information on overheads (under proposal preparation) and calibration.

 - a discussion of the primary scientific justification of the project;